Telenav/kivakit/documentation/overview/setup.md

    > You must set KIVAKIT_WORKSPACE and KIVAKIT_HOME to UNIX-style paths such as /c/Users/jonathanl/Workspace

+5. Exit your terminal program entirely (not just your shell window)

-5. Start a new shell
+6. Restart the terminal program and open a new shell window

 <img src="https://www.kivakit.org/images/horizontal-line-512.png" srcset="https://www.kivakit.org/images/horizontal-line-512-2x.png 2x"/>